thegeekyb0y/archer/README.md

 # Interactive Vertical Arrow Navigation

-A React-based interactive portfolio website featuring a bow and arrow navigation system.
+A React-based interactive website featuring a bow and arrow navigation system.
 Users can drag the arrow to aim at different sections and release to navigate.

 ## Features